The Primary Caregiver in Virginia Custody Cases

 - Who shops for school supplies and new clothing for the children?

 - Who takes the children to doctor’s appointments?
 Who picks up their prescriptions, and makes sure they take their medicine when they are sick?

 - Who gets the children ready for school in the morning and puts them on the bus?

 - For younger kids, who bathes them at night?

 If one parent is the primary caregiver, the answers to these and similar questions will usually reveal that fairly clearly.
 There are cases, of course, where the parents have each assumed a large share of the parenting duties.
 Perhaps both parents work outside the home, and each of them have a roughly equal share of responsibilities regarding the children.
 In those cases, the court may not view either parent as the primary caregiver, and must therefore look to other factors in making its custody determination.

 Custody cases are seldom if ever a sure thing.
 Whether you are the stay-at-home parent or the primary breadwinner, be sure to review the facts of your case with an experienced custody lawyer.
-From our five convenient office locations, the custody attorneys at Livesay & Myers, P.C. represent clients throughout Northern Virginia.
-Contact us to schedule a consultation today.
+For much more information on how Virginia courts decide custody cases, see our Guide to Custody in Virginia.

 Our Custody Lawyers